 You will undertake an advanced research project with a member of staff at your host institution during Year 4.
 You will express your preference by the end of Term 8 and final arrangements for projects will be made in collaboration with local coordinators at your host institution during Term 9, where possible.
 This will allow you to do some reading over the summer if you wish.
 However, please note that some host institutions require students to discuss project choices with potential supervisors on arrival at the host, before they will finalise project allocations.
 If this is the case for you, it is important that you make these arrangements as soon as possible after you arrive and that you inform the MChem(abroad) coordinator of the arrangements as soon as possible – in order for us to assign project markers from York.

-If you wish to graduate with one of these three specific degree titles (Chemistry, Management and Industry; Chemistry, Resources and the Environment; Chemistry, Biological and Medicinal Chemistry) then your research project must be undertaken in this area.
+If you wish to graduate with one of these three specific degree titles (Chemistry, Green Principles and Sustainable Processes; Chemistry, the Atmosphere and the Environment; Chemistry, Biological and Medicinal Chemistry) then your research project must be undertaken in this area.

 |Task||Length||% of module mark|